IvanRistovic/langton-ant/README.md

 ## Usage
 To start the animation: File -> Start

+Ant is placed by default in the middle of the field.
+You can set him where ever you like using right click.

+You can randomly create a field, or even make one yourself!
+Use left click to flip colors of the field cells.

+Don't like the field cell color?
+No problem.
+Choose one yourself!
+File -> Choose cell colors

 ## Known bugs
 Why the need for bugs yet?
 I have only just started.
+Please report if you find any, though.